 Sarp Kerem Yavuz

 The works of Sarp Kerem Yavuz reclaim Orientalist imagery and bring the visual legacy of the Middle East into the present.
-Through photography, light projection, neon sculpture and digital drawing, he creates visually provocative works of art in pursuit of peaceful coexistence.
+Through photography, sculpture, and digital art, he creates visually provocative works of art in pursuit of peaceful coexistence.

 Born in Paris in 1991 and raised in Istanbul, his works explore gender, politics, religion, and violence.

 In 2013, he became the youngest artist to exhibit and be included in the permanent collection of the Istanbul Modern Museum.

 His artworks are published in Turkey: Istanbul CODEX, and the Boys! book benefitting the Elton John AIDS Foundation.